MetaMask/metamask-docs/services/tutorials/ethereum/use-infura-as-a-reverse-proxy/use-infura-as-a-backup-for-your-node.md

   </TabItem>
 </Tabs>

-The reverse proxy ignores the localhost node, since it's not functioning, and defaults to the backup Infura Goerli node!
+The reverse proxy ignores the localhost node, since it's not functioning, and falls back to the Infura Sepolia node.